 The joint junior researchers‘ conference would like to take up this subject area and discuss research on this topic by young researchers.
 Possible topics could be:

 - How have ideas about family and women changed?

 - Are there specifics in Eastern Europe?

 - Do the ideas of family and women reflect the minority problem and urban-rural relations?

 - How is emancipation discussed?

-- What status does gender research have in these States?
+- What status has gender research there?

 The four organizing institutions, the Institute of Lithuanian History (Vilnius), the Herder-Institute (Marburg), the Nordost-Institut (IKGN e.V., Lüneburg) and the ZOiS, Centre for East European and International Studies, and Center for Historical Research Berlin of the Polish Academy of Science (CBH) invite up to 15 young scholars working on their MA or PhD thesis from various disciplines to discuss their projects.
 Any proposal on these and other themes relevant to the topic of the conference is highly welcome.
 Keynote speakers from the region and other European countries will provide an introduction to the topic.
 Individual papers should be max.
 25 minutes long with 20 minutes for discussion.
 The working language will be English.
 Travel costs (only within Europe) as well as accommodation will be paid by the organizers.